kboshold/nvim.dotfiles/README.md

 #### 🦄 Uni-Line Installation

 > [!WARNING]
-> This does a little more than the script above.
+> This does a little more than the script above*.
 It also checks the necessary dependencies and tries to install them.
 > You will of course be asked before the installation.
+>
+> *I will implement it in the future!

 ```sh
 curl https://github.com/kboshold/nvim.dotfiles/install.sh | bash